 CAD Cut manufactures Multi-layer Insulation Blankets to customer specification.
 They stock many of the materials used in blanket construction, including metallized mylar in a number of thicknesses and a variety of spacer materials.
 Utilizing their CAD capability, they can assist in developing blanket shapes by producing flat patterns from measurements, drawings, templates or physical objects.
 They can efficiently manufacture blankets up to 96″ wide and 520″ long.
 Class 100,000 clean room processing is available.
 CAD Cut has been providing specialty fabric cutting and manufacturing services for over 10 years.

-From individual member Steve Bates, Thoughtventions Unlimited LLC, : “Radiant heat transfer dominates heat transfer at low temperatures in vacuum without solid contact.
+From individual member Steve Bates, Thoughtventions Unlimited LLC, email@example.com: “Radiant heat transfer dominates heat transfer at low temperatures in vacuum without solid contact.
 At cryogenic temperatures a 10K blackbody radiates 5.67 x 10-4 W/M2, peaking at 10 nun, with most of the power at longer wavelengths.
 Cryogenic devices rely on low emissivity radiation shields to minimize radiant heating of the cryogenically cooled structure.

 “The primary recent advance in radiation shielding has been the ability to provide high quality low emissivity, (e) coatings and surfaces.
 Gold is used most widely because of its inertness and a nominal e of 2% (1 mm) and 1% (8 mm).
 Cheaper aluminum is often used, where multiple parallel surfaces at 3%/surface give low total emissivity.
 Radiation from holes (windows) can dominate the overall heat transfer.